kromulak/mu-cs424-f2015/lecture-22.md

     mortal(X) :- usedToBeAlive(X), dead(X).
 Note the explicit free variable x means *for all* x but with queries free variables are explicit *there exists* an x.
 So a query like mortal(x) is asking it to prove if there is a x that is mortal.
 If there is it returns the value(s) for x that makes it true.
-Trying the query `mortal(naal)` will result in an uncaught exception error(existence error) because Prolog couldnt prove it.
+Trying the query `mortal(naal)` will result in an uncaught exception error (existence error) because Prolog couldn’t prove it.

 Add more to our Prolog file.